TerrifiedBug/activitywatch-tempo/README.md

 ## Example Workflow

 1. Ensure ActivityWatch is running.
-2. At the end of the day run `python activitywatch-tempo.py`.
+2. At the end of the day run `aw-tempo`.
 3. Open `tempo_preview.json`, tweak times or ticket keys if necessary.
-4. Submit with `python activitywatch-tempo.py --submit`.
+4. Submit with `aw-tempo --submit`.

 ## Logging